pelias/documentation/leaflet-geocoder.md

 ## Add a map to the page

-To display a Leaflet map on a page, you need a `<div>` element with an ID value, as well as a size for the box containing the map.
+To display a Leaflet map on a page, you need a `<div>` element, which is a container on the page that groups elements, with an ID value.
 If you want to know more about initializing a Leaflet map, see the [Leaflet getting started documentation](http://leafletjs.com/examples/quick-start.html).

 1. At the bottom of the `<head>` section, after the references you added in the previous steps, add a `<style>` tag and the following attributes to set the size of the map on your webpage.